 The process of a prostate biopsy generally involves inserting a thin needle into the prostate to collect tissue samples.
 This is typically done through the rectal wall (transrectal biopsy), though in some cases, it is performed through the skin between the anus and scrotum (transperineal biopsy).

 Most men report feeling only minor discomfort during the prostate biopsy, primarily when the biopsy needle is activated.
 This sensation has been likened to a quick pinch or snap.
-The use of local anesthesia helps in significantly reducing the pain associated with the procedure.
+The use of local anesthesia helps significantly reduce the pain associated with the procedure.

 Post-procedure, it is normal to experience some side effects, though they are typically mild and short-lived: